lmullen/lincolnmullen.com/source/_posts/2014-04-05-the-purpose-of-book-reviews.markdown

 else.
 These reviews have entirely different purposes.
 When I get my copy of the *American Historical Review* or *Church History*, I browse the reviews for anything that is immediately interesting or relevant.
-But most of the time I come across reviews in journals like those through a search in JSTOR or some other database.
+But most of the time I come across reviews in journals through a search in JSTOR or some other database.
 In such cases I'm looking for reviews to find out the scholarly consensus about the worth of the book that has been established over time.
 And make no mistake, it takes time---years---for books to be reviewed in scholarly journals.
 I want those reviews to be the plainest possible explanation of what is good and bad about a book, perhaps even erring on the side of letting readers